 Apart from hydrogen, biomethane offers a viable long-term solution.
 In Slovakia, the first biomethane station was connected to the grid in 2022, with numerous projects set to follow in the coming years.
-Biomethane is a sustainable alternative that can be locally produced from biowaste, manure, and agricultural residues.
-Since it shares the same properties as natural gas, it can be integrated into the existing infrastructure without modifications.
+Biomethane is a and agricultural residues.
+Since it shares the same properties as natural gas, it can be integrated into the existing infrastructure without modifications